Why is change management needed?

 When reviewing the change plan it must be evaluated based on below metrics that predict whether the change management process needs any modifications:

-• Backlog of changes: The number of changes that are pending.
-Does this number grow overtime?
+• The backlog of changes: The number of changes that are pending.
+Does this number grow over time?

 • Emergency changes: The number of emergency changes completed.
 Does this number grow over time?